valgaze/publishidea/docs/patterns.md

 ## Debug and display snippets

-SpeedyBot ships with a `$.debug()` method which will expose useful information about incoming messages. `$.buildDataSnippet()` is a convenience helper which will take any input data and display it in attractive markdown formatting in the chat client
+SpeedyBot comes with a built-in `$.debug()` helper method which will return useful information about incoming messages if you ever need to peek under the hood at what's going on. `$.buildDataSnippet()` is a convenience helper which will take any input data and display it in attractive markdown formatting in the chat client

 ```ts
 import { SpeedyBot } from "speedybot";